Alignak-monitoring-contrib/alignak-backend/docs/configuration.rst

 If an environment variable `ALIGNAK_BACKEND_LOGGER_CONFIGURATION` exist, it will override the one defined in the settings file for the logger configuration file.

-If an environment variable `ALIGNAK_BACKEND_MONGO_URI` exist, it will overrid the one defined in the settings file for the MongoDB connection string.
+If an environment variable `ALIGNAK_BACKEND_MONGO_URI` exist, it will override the one defined in the settings file for the MongoDB connection string.
-If an environment variable `ALIGNAK_BACKEND_MONGO_DBNAME` exist, it will overrid the one defined in the settings file and will be used as the database name.
+If an environment variable `ALIGNAK_BACKEND_MONGO_DBNAME` exist, it will override the one defined in the settings file and will be used as the database name.

 Debug section
 -------------